stainlessai/jenkins-semci/README.md

     ReleaseManager(def script)   // Constructor
     String artifactName()        // Returns the artifact name.
 Uses the semver prefix if exists, otherwise, the Jenkins JOB_NAME
-    String artifactVersion()     // Returns the latest artifact version according to the GitHub branch and tag data
+    String artifactVersion()     // Returns the latest artifact version according to the GitHub branch and tag data String artifactVersion(String withPattern)     // Returns the latest artifact version according to the GitHub branch and tag data using the specified pattern
 ```

 ## Customizing the ReleaseManager output